GermingTV/GermingTV/README.md

 - 🕹️ Mainly a **2D game developer**, also working on **3D games**
 - 💻 I enjoy the whole process: gameplay logic, mechanics, and polish
 - 🌱 Always learning something new in game dev
-- 📫 Reach me: [Add your email or Discord here]
+- 📫 Reach me: GermingTV@proton.me

 ---